 9. GREAT BODY

-Hemp protein is good for everyone, whether you are in training of some kind or just being a couch potato.
+Hemp protein is good for everyone whether you are in training of some kind, or just being a couch potato.
 This is more true for those following plant based and vegan diets where meeting protein needs can be more difficult.
-We all need protein, just some more than others, but usually a person who does no exercise and eats animal products will be getting more than their daily requirements, and so there will be no need to supplement.
+We all need protein, just some more than others, and usually a person who does no exercise and eats animal products will be getting more than their daily requirements and therefore there will be no need to supplement.

 BENEFITS OF SUPPLEMENTING HEMP PROTEIN